AkimZmerli/AkimZmerli/README.md

 ## 🚀 The AI-Native Developer

 Based in **Leipzig, Germany**, I represent the next evolution in software development.
 While others see AI as a tool, I treat it as a sophisticated operating system that requires mastery to navigate effectively.
-Just as mastering Linux or Windows requires understanding file systems and command interfaces, AI development demands fluency in prompt engineering, context management, and collaborative reasoning.
 I've evolved beyond traditional coding to become an AI system architect who orchestrates intelligent systems rather than just writing code.

 ## 🔬 The Mutation: What Makes Me Different